Training 5 or more people?

 Exposure to Bloodborne Pathogens is More Common Than You’d Think

-If you work in an industry where exposure to infected materials is a possibility, you can’t afford not to get trained in preventing and dealing with exposure.
+If you work in an industry where exposure to infected materials is a possibility, you can’t afford not to get training in preventing and dealing with exposure.
 But if you’re not convinced, here are some facts:

 - Syringes still get reused between patients in US hospitals—despite comprehensive campaigns to educate medical staff.